Day 01 - Arrival in Kathmandu [1,350m/4,430ft]

 Arrival at Tribhuvan International Airport, Nepal.
 Upon completing the visa formalities and collecting your luggages in the airport, kindly proceed to the exit of the arrival hall.
 Your trip leader will await you just outside the arrival hall and will escort you to your hotel in Kathmandu.
 Please look out for a placard of Highland Expeditions at the exit of arrival hall.
 Welcome drinks will be served and after you’ve refreshed, your trek leader will brief you about your trip in the lobby of your hotel in the evening.
 Get familiar with your surroundings by taking a walk down the street and at eventide relish a welcome dinner at typical Nepalese restaurant.

-After an early morning b/fast, we take the mountain flight from Kathmandu to Lukla on STOL aircraft.
-Flight time is about 35 minutes to the airstrip built by Sir Edmund Hillary and the Sherpas in the mid-1960s.
+Due to the traffic congestion at Kathmandu airport, all STOL flights operating to Lukla are operated from Ramechap Airport.
+Ramechap is about 130 km far from Kathmandu and takes 4-5 hrs by drive.
+As per your flight time, we will leave from Kathmandu and begin our journey to Everest base camp.
+Flight time from Ramechap to Lukla is about 12 minutes.
 At Lukla we are immediately overcome by the scale of the massive peaks that surround the village but this is only an indication of what is to come.
 After meeting the crew, we head up the Dudh Koshi Valley on a well-marked trail and then stay overnight in Phakding.
 Overall elevation gain tonight from previous night: 1,250m/4,100ft

 Day 04 - Trek to Namche Bazar [3,450m/11,319ft]